-In Section~\ref{model}, we delineate the model for a basic volume-preserving neural network (VPNN).
-In Section~\ref{feat} we discuss some features of the VPNN model and in Section~\ref{back} give the backpropagation equations for the VPNN model.

-In Section~\ref{test}, we demonstrate the utility of the VPNN model by applying it to two disparate types of data using datasets often used to test neural networks: image data (the MNIST dataset of handwritten digits) and text data (the IMDB dataset of movie reviews).

-We test the performance of three VPNN variants on these two datasets versus some standard models as well as some mixed models (taking layers from both).
-Keeping the width equal to the input dimension and considering neural networks of various depths, we compare the accuracy of the model and the amount of learning throughout the layers.
-Making no effort to tune or tweak the model to fit any specific dataset, VPNN produces similar or superior accuracy and is superior in terms of amount of learning throughout the layers (i.e. gradients don't vanish or explode), thus demonstrating the flexibility and wide applicability of the VPNN model.

 The width of a network is the maximum number of inputs accepted to a layer of the network.
 If the width $w$ is roughly constant across a network $d$ layers deep, the number of parameters required in a standard fully-connected network is of order $w^2 d$.
-In our VPNN, the number of parameters required is of order $w \log_2( w) \, d $, yet despite this significant reduction in the size of the parameter space, we achieve similar or improved results against most benchmarks.
+In our VPNN, the number of parameters required is of order $w \log_2( w) \, d $, yet, despite this significant reduction in the number of parameters as compared to a fully-connected network our results are similar in our testing.

-Finally, in Section \ref{wrap} we discuss some computational and implementation issues, some variations of VPNNs, and mention some future work in progress.
-The model is implemented in Python as an extension of the PyTorch library, and in this wrap-up section we show how to access the code.